elastic/integrations/packages/php_fpm/docs/README.md

 6. Start the data stream by going to the `Integrations -> PHP-FPM -> Integration policies` and open configuration of integration and enable the `Collect PHP-FPM metrics` toggle and save the integration.

-7. Perform the following step in the Dev tools
+7. Delete temporary index by performing the following step in the Dev tools.

 ```
 DELETE temp_index